 Sometimes it can be hard for children to stick to routines when in a new place.
 This is why we recommend laying your child’s toothbrush and toothpaste out on the bathroom counter as a reminder for them to brush their teeth.
 Make sure to keep other parts of your nighttime routine consistent to help them remember when it’s time to brush their teeth.

 Nothing attracts a child’s attention more than the siren call of an ice cream truck.
 (Who can blame them?)
-With the way ice cream trucks relentlessly stalk suburban communities and apartment complexes, we understand how it can be easy for children to give in to their sweet tooth.
-However, skipping the ice cream truck will helpand relieve your pocketbook.
+With the way ice cream trucks target communities and apartment complexes, we understand how it can be easy for children to give in to their sweet tooth.
+However, skipping the ice cream truck will help prevent childhood cavities and save you money.

 As the parent, you have control over what foods find their way into your grocery cart.
 Save the really sugary foods for special events, such as the Fourth of July or a family member’s birthday.
 Learning that sweets are a “sometimes food” is one of the best life lessons you can give your child.

 If your child has a stubborn sweet tooth, you can substitute the really sugary stuff for all-fruit popsicles or yogurt in fun flavors such as root beer or strawberry cheesecake.
-Be sure to talk to your child’s pediatric dentist for more advice on limiting sweets.
+Be sure to talk to our pediatric dentists for more advice on limiting sweets.

-If you are interested in our pediatric dental services, please feel free to give our Grand Rapids pediatric dentists a call at 616.942.9840.
-The dentists at Mitten Kids Dentistry are dedicated to helping parents teach their children healthy oral habits that will last a lifetime.
+If you are interested in our pediatric dental services, please feel free to give our Grand Rapids pediatric dentists a call at (616) 942-9840.
+Dr. Kingma and Dr. Randall are dedicated to helping parents teach their children healthy oral habits that will last a lifetime.